Uniswap/v4-core/README.md

 ## Architecture

-v4-core uses a singleton style architecture, where all pool state is managed in the `PoolManager.sol` contract.
-Pool actions can be taken by requesting a lock on the contract and implementing the `lockAcquired` callback to then proceed with any of the following requests on the pools:
+`v4-core` uses a singleton-style architecture, where all pool state is managed in the `PoolManager.sol` contract.
+Pool actions can be taken by acquiring a lock on the contract and implementing the `lockAcquired` callback to then proceed with any of the following actions on the pools:

 - `swap`
 - `modifyPosition`